 Epi-keratome and microkeratome are not the same, epi-keratome will not cut through the stroma and only will act to separate the epithelial layer from the stroma without cutting through the stroma while the microkeratome will cut through corneal stroma.

-Post operation care of Lasek and Epi Lasik
+Post operation care of Epi Lasik and Lasek Eye Surgery

 Post operation care consists of eye drops, bandage contact lenses and follow up visits to the clinic.

 Combinations of antibiotics eye drops such as tobramycin or ciprofloxacin, Corticosteroid Eye Drops such as dexamethazone or prednisolone and NSAIDs such as diclofenac sodium are applied to the eye.

 Bandage contact lens is placed on the operated eye and kept in place till complete healing occur which is usually after 3 to 5 days.

 Medications that will be used after surgery are antibiotics, steroid and NSAIDs.
 They should be used four times daily for the first week.

 Frequent lubrication and artificial tears should also be applied.
 After 1 week the antibiotics should be stopped while the steroid should be tapered over 2 weeks.
 Follow-up visits should be 1 day, 1 week, 1 month and then after 3-6 months.